-A RE-ENGAGEMENT PROGRAM IS FOR CUSTOMERS
+A RE-WELCOME/RE-ENGAGEMENT PROGRAM IS FOR CUSTOMERS

 A Re-Engagement program has been talked about quite a bit over the last decade.
 We have seen great examples of re-engagement programs and have heard amazing results that we all try to replicate.
 However, re-engagement programs should be reserved for “customers.”